Tootsie Roll Industries (TR)

 Ellen R. Gordon, Chairman of the Board and Chief Executive Officer

-G. Howard Ember Jr., Vice President, Finance, Principal Financial Officer and Principal Accounting Officer
+G. Howard Ember Jr., Chief Financial Officer and Vice President of Finance, Principal Financial Officer and Principal Accounting Officer

-G. Howard Ember Jr. serves as the Vice President of Finance, Principal Financial Officer, and Principal Accounting Officer at Tootsie Roll Industries.
+G. Howard Ember Jr. serves as the Chief Financial Officer and Vice President of Finance, Principal Financial Officer and Principal Accounting Officer for Tootsie Roll Industries.

-Stephen P. Green holds the position of Vice President of Manufacturing at Tootsie Roll Industries.
+Stephen P. Green serves as the Vice President of Manufacturing of Tootsie Roll Industries.

 AI Analysis | Feedback